edmeehan/edmeehan-dev-astro/src/content/pages/contact.md

       I no longer answer unknown numbers.

-      **Your information is safe with me.** I do not sell any information to third parties and will only share your information if you ask me to.
+      **Your email is safe with me.** I do not sell any information to third parties and will only share your information if you ask me to.
     form:
       _bookshop_name: form/builder
       name: contact